-Lodge Cast Skillet is made in the USA of cast iron.
-Some pieces are painted with an enamel coat, but the company is definitely most famous for its bare cast iron.
+Lodge Cast Skillet is made of cast iron.
+Some pieces are painted with an enamel coat, but the manufacturing company is definitely famous for its bare cast iron.

 The company makes cookware in sizes, from tiny skillets for warming butter to giant Dutch ovens for cooking a whole goose.
 They also make griddles, pans for cornbread and supplies to cook over a campfire.

 Iron is an excellent, long-lived material for cookware and costs a fraction of the price of copper or alloy pans.

 However, whether you have lodge bare iron cookware or that with an enamel coat, a few tips will make it easier to cook with iron.

 Heat Iron cookware takes longer to heat up than pots and pans made of thinner material like copper.
 So, Lodge cookware cannot give the chef fast heat, but it is perfect for long-lasting, even heat.

 When you buy iron, however, invest in some heatproof handle covers.
 The handle of a skillet on the stove is hot enough to burn your hand, and of course, the handle of a skillet in the oven is as hot as the rest of the dish.

 Also, bare iron cookware can withstand the highest cooking temperatures, when you need major heat for blackened dishes.